A Study of the Experimental Combination of Osimertinib Plus Savolitinib in Non-Small Cell Lung Cancer (NSCLC)

-- MET amplification/high expression as determined by FISH (central), IHC (central) or NGS (pre-existing) testing on tumour tissue collected following progression on prior osimertinib treatment.
+- MET-amplification as determined by FISH (central) testing on tumour sample collected following progression on 1L osimertinib treatment.

 - At least 1 lesion, not previously irradiated, not biopsied during the screening period, that can be accurately measured at baseline as ≥10 mm in the longest diameter (except lymph nodes which must have short axis ≥15 mm) with CT or MRI which is suitable for accurate repeated measurements.
 If only 1 measurable lesion exists, it is acceptable to be used as long as baseline tumour assessment scans are done at least 14 days after the screening tumour sample collection is performed.

 - Prior lines of therapy in locally advanced/metastatic setting: Only prior 1L osimertinib treatment in metastatic setting is permitted.

 - Haemoglobin ≥9 g/dL (no transfusion in the past 2 weeks)

 - Platelets ≥100,000/μL (no transfusion in the past 10 days)

 - ALT, AST ≤2.5 x ULN with TBL ≤ ULN OR

 - TBL >ULN to ≤1.5x ULN with ALT and AST ≤ ULN